Ground Cherry vs Immortelle Plant Comparison

 ☀️

-Ground Cherry needs full sun (at least 6-8 hours of direct sunlight daily) light, while Immortelle prefers full sun light.
+Ground Cherry needs full sun (at least 6-8 hours of direct sunlight daily), while Immortelle prefers full sun.

 📈